 Opel executives and workers have long argued that if the brand were not limited largely to Europe it could grow around the world, but GM has made clear its global aims are focused on it mainstream Chevy and luxury Cadillac brands.

-After emerging from bankruptcy in 2009, GM dropped plans to sell Opel to Canada's Magna International Inc
+After emerging from bankruptcy in 2009, GM dropped plans to sell Opel to Canada's Magna International Inc <MG.TO> and launched a restructuring to get the unit, which lost $1.6 billion last year, back on track.

 In June, however, reports surfaced that GM was again eyeing a sale, something GM Chief Executive Dan Akerson did not deny until late July.
 GM executives have said Opel's restructuring is on track and the business remains a key part of their global strategy.